mas-bandwidth/netcode/STANDARD.md

 * If the _encrypted challenge token data_ fails to decrypt, ignore the packet.

-* If a client from the packet source address is already connected, ignore the packet.
+* If a client from the packet source address and port is already connected, ignore the packet.

 * If a client with the client id contained in the encrypted challenge token data is already connected, ignore the packet.

 * If no client slots are available, then the server is full.
 Respond with a _connection denied packet_.

-* Assign the packet IP address and client id to a free client slot and mark that client as connected.
+* Assign the packet IP address + port and client id to a free client slot and mark that client as connected.

 * Copy across the user data from the challenge token into the client slot so it is accessible to the server application.